 Because no one has the luxury of spending time at home, mobile games exploded in popularity starting around 2010.
 Japan was relatively slow to fully adopt smartphones and I still saw some flip phones into 2011.
 It's also why some Japanese sites look utterly prehistoric, to load easier on pre-martyred Jobs hardware.

 No, there's no cultural glamour about suicide.
-There was a reddit post claiming that competitive schools advertise by their students' suicide rates and unsurprisingly there were no dissenting comments.
+There was a r*ddit post claiming that competitive schools advertise by their students' suicide rates and unsurprisingly there were no dissenting comments.
 If institutional change is anything to go by the Japanese have been kicked into overtime for the past 30 years with furious preventative efforts like banning nicknames at schools or employers begrudgingly offering their employees hotlines.
 All the signs are out there make it obvious that suicide, like most other countries, carries negative social connotations.
 That said suicide rates are lower than you think.
 Far from the world champions of Russia and Korea and was actively trending downwards until coronavirus.
 You can readily disregard anyone who brings up bushido or kamikaze pilots or whatever.

 In other more heartless news Aokigahara has numerous signs put up by the local council that more or less reads "fuck off and die somewhere else" due to the mounting costs of clearing trash and human remains from the forest.
 So much for glamour.

 The samurai were dicks and Japanese people understand that.
 Tsujigiri being a great example of their dubious social and moral standing.
 Most people would see themselves as distant progeny of farmers or fishermen, just like how bongs see their immediate ancestors as illiterate farmhands or adolescent chimneysweeps (probably).
 The Sengoku period is a distant novelty about feuding menopausal men who have nothing better to do.
-No Japanese person sees Mitsuhide and thinks "my ancestor :)"
+No Japanese person sees wwoodblocks of Mitsuhide and thinks "my ancestor :)"

 There was some US officer in 2014? that made a cripplingly naive statement to JGSDF troops like "you are Japan's modern samurai" which is a great example of the kind of cultural vacuum samurai lie outside of Japan.

 post-war nostalgia Saw a twitter post sacralizing post-war Japan.
 Which is just odd.
 It's a bit like fondly looking back on the destitution of post-war Britain.
 Food rationing for 9 more years, grotty black streets, clouds of smog culling pensioners, if you fantasize about all this you're probably Scottish.
-Here in Japan there was an elderly woman on TV hoarding rooms of futons as a consequence of her inability to afford any as a child.
+There was an elderly woman on TV hoarding rooms of futons as a consequence of her inability to afford any as a child.
 Looking through 50's photobooks it was common to see children without clothing or shoes standing on dirt roads, towering khaki servicemen scattering sticks of gum like they were street pigeons.